adairborba/cordova-res/README.md

 This tool will crop and resize JPEG and PNG source images to generate images for modern iOS and Android devices.

-`cordova-res` must run at the root of a Cordova project, such as:
+`bridge-res` must run at the root of a Cordova project, such as:

 ```
 resources/